838014 Pte. Walter James Beare was born on March 3rd, 1896, in Popular, London, England.

 In September 1916 the unit received their orders to proceed overseas, but due to an outbreak of diphtheria they were detained in Amherst, Nova Scotia, for over a month.
 The unit finally sailed for Great Britain on November 14th 1916 on the S.S.
 Olympic.

 On January 1st, 1917, the 147th Battalion ceased to exist when it became the nucleus for the 8th Reserve Battalion.
-On March 7th, 1917, Walter was taken on strength of the 4th C.M.R. and served with the unit through Vimy, Passchendaele, the German Spring offensive and the final 100 days of the war.
+On March 7th, 1917, Walter was taken on strength of the 4th C.M.R., however he succumbed to severe enteritis in April and was moved to England for treatment.
+With a further diagnosis of bronchitis and then tuberculosis, Walter was invalided back to Canada, arriving in Halifax on 25th October 1917, and went into a convalescence home in Toronto.
+He was discharged as medically unfit six days later.

 Pte.
-Walter James Beare was struck off strength March 31st, 1919, having survived the war without notable incident.
+Walter James Beare was struck off strength from further service, due to tuberculosis, on 31st March 1918.

 Biography details credit: George Auer